MIXING WITH HEADPHONES: 4 TOP TIPS

 Here are my 4 Top Tips on using headphones while mixing for specific purposes.

-If you work in a not treated room, a good pair of headphones are useful to check if your low frequencies sound right.
-With the headphones, you'll avoid all the room issues related to phase cancellation.
+If you work in a not treated room, a good pair of headphones is useful to check your low frequencies.

 Turned up that headphones are handy when applying reverbs and delay.
 It's unbelievable how well they can give you a good understanding of the amount of FXs.

 Mixing with headphones: Editing

 Headphones are also suitable for editing purposes as noises, pops and clips become very evident.

 Use headphones at the end of the mix to double-check the entire song/track.
 For this purpose, you should use both studio and commercial headphones/earplugs.